 SEVERE iodine deficiency is much worse and can lead to:

 Iodine deficiency is the leading cause of preventable intellectual deficits worldwide.
 Iodine supplementation can help reverse deficiency, but only if taken before pregnancy or very early on.
-This paper reports:
+This paper reports That is iodine supplementation starts 10 to 20 weeks into the pregnancy, it may be too late to correct the deficiency – if the deficiency existed before pregnancy.

-If you have thyroid antibodies that cause hypothyroidism (TPO Ab is the most common, however Tg Ab is also possible), your pregnancy is a bit more complex.
-Your thyroid may be compromised and unable to make the extra hormones you need.
-Fortunately, this should show up in your TSH labs.
+After that, it’s important to test TSH at the very least, every four weeks.
 Studies show that about 20% of pregnant women with these antibodies have TSH >4 mU/L (too high!).
 That’s why you test TSH every four weeks during your pregnancy.
 1, 2

 Treatment with T4 for prevention

 The ATA does not recommend treatment with T4 to prevent miscarriage or preterm delivery, simply because of not enough evidence.
 However, there is evidence that T4 may help prevent recurrent pregnancy loss.
-Many doctors do not follow these recommendations, and either do not use T4 when they should, or do use T4 to try preventing miscarriage and preterm delivery.
+Many doctors do use T4 to try preventing miscarriage and preterm delivery.

-- If you show up with clinical (TSH high, T4 low) or subclinical (TSH high) hypothyroidism, talk to your practitioner about treatment options (Conventional and Functional, Functional may offer more management options).
+- If you show up with overt or subclinical hypothyroidism, talk to your practitioner about treatment options.
+Test the nutrients associated with thyroid function, and replenish ideally before conception – especially iodine.

-- If there are NO thyroid issues that show up on labs, it’s prudent to test thyroid levels throughout pregnancy, as your thyroid does go through special changes and demands during pregnancy.
-Pregnancy, and postpartum, are common times that thyroid dysfunction can begin (Functional).
+- If Your thyroid levels are normal before conception or during pregnancy, it’s prudent to test thyroid levels throughout pregnancy, as your thyroid does go through special changes and demands.